mtlynch/mtlynch.io/README.md

 If the link is just permanently broken and does not load, even in a browser, either replace the link with another that achieves the same effect or remove the link entirely.

+## Compatibility targets

+The site should render properly on all of the following operating systems (latest stable releases):

+* Android
+* iOS
+* Windows
+* OS X
+* Linux (any flavor)

+The site should render properly on all the following browsers:

+* Chrome
+* Firefox
+* Safari

+### Compatibility testing

+Developers need not verify every change on every possible OS/browser combination.
+Developers should test CSS or layout changes on at least one desktop OS and one mobile OS (preferably not the same browser for both).
+For more complex changes to CSS or layout, developers should test more than two OS+browser combinations, but it's at the developer's discretion how exhaustively to test.

 ## Prose style guide

 ### Headings